ralphman1/AlphaTrade-Engine/README.md

 # 🚀 Hunter: The Crypto Bot

-A sophisticated AI-powered cryptocurrency trading bot designed for **consistent 10-20% gains** through sustainable trading strategies.
-This bot uses advanced AI systems including sentiment analysis, market microstructure analysis, execution optimization, and comprehensive risk management to identify and execute profitable trades with institutional-grade precision.
+An AI-powered crypto trading bot executing real on-chain trades with live PnL, smart token scanning, sentiment scoring, microstructure analysis, and adaptive risk control.
+Updated in real time.
+If you find this project useful, drop a ⭐️ to support it.

 ## ⚠️ **IMPORTANT DISCLAIMER**